aulonvishesella/Aphasia-App-Unity/README.md

 # What I learnt

--> Writing scripts in C# for:
+-> Writing scripts in C# to:
-* Speech Recognition (mainly when a user wishes to practice a word)
+* Recognise human speech (mainly when a user wishes to practice a word)
-* In-Game Audio(play,mute,add,delete)
+* Play Audio, Mute Audio, Add Audio, Delete Audio
-* Levels (proceed and trak back to different levels)
+* Proceed and backtrack to different levels
-* Tracking current and previous scores(local storage)
+* Track current and previous scores(local storage)
-* Interacting with different avatars in the map
+* Allow user to interact with different avatars in the world
-* Moving the avatar around the map
+* Allow user to move the avatar around the world
-* Transitioning to different GUI screens
+* Transition to different GUI screens

 -> Design:
 * Level Design